S1700/SkiptracerUK/README.md

 Done, enjoy SkiptracerUK!

+# What I hope to add:

+* UK name search
+* VIN finder to the plate search
+* Phone number look up

 # Bugs that I know of:

 * `FileNotFoundError: [Errno 2] No such file or directory: 'plugins/'` this bug is temporary just run SkiptracerUK again, and it should be fixed.
 Idk why it happens.